CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 ### Subtree availability
 ```
 Please rewrite this section for preciseness and to build the concept bottom up with simple example.
 Include more figures with the examples, e.g., for the initial quad and octree examples.
 Also motivate why this availability data is useful for different types of algorithms.
 Also, it looks like this will be part of the implicit tiling extension, but optional to implement.
 Is that correct?
 At one point we discussed making this a separate extension, but maybe that is too fine-grained?
 Was that your conclusion?
 ```

 Availability of tiles are broken up into subtree chunks.
 A subtree of availability is binary file where each tiles gets a bit: 1 if it exists, 0 if it does not.
 Every tile in the subtree must have a 0 or 1.
-Tiles on the last level that have a 1 will have an additional subtree for requesting (unless that tile is also on the last level of the tree).
+Tiles on the last level of a subtree that have a 1 will have an additional subtree for requesting (unless that tile is also on the last level of the tree).
 Each level of the subtree has a minimimum size of 1 byte.
 For example, a quadtrees root and first levels have some bit padding.
 An example quadtree subtree that is fully packed: quad subtree: [0b00000001, 0b00001111, 0b11111111, 0b11111111, ...]